A Santa Barbara Courthouse Sunken Gardens Wedding | Abby & BK

 A Slow Morning at Craft House Inn

-The day began at the Craft House Inn, a striking black exterior home that felt private and relaxed from the moment you stepped inside.
+The day began at Craft House Inn, a striking black-exterior home that felt private and relaxed from the moment you stepped inside.

 Abby and BK spent the morning together, getting ready side by side with their moms and closest people around them.
 Nothing felt rushed.
 The energy was calm, supportive, and full of quiet anticipation.